This post may contain affiliate links.

 Locals and visitors head here for sunset and maybe a picnic or BBQ.
 You can watch the boats returning from a day on the reef and the sunset cruisers heading out.
 It’s a pretty spot.

 There are gas BBQs, water taps and public toilets nearby.
-There’s also a kids’ playground.
+There was also a kids’ playground here but it has recently been removed.

 You can enjoy beautiful Four Mile Beach in many ways.
 The beach is the perfect place in Port Douglas to run or walk at dawn.
 This is a favourite Port Douglas activity for locals.